-In year 3 (level 6) students must take at least 90 credits in Media during the year, but they can choose from a range of taught modules and two independent study modules (double module studied in both semesters worth a total of 30 credits, not compulsory).
+All students must take one compulsory module in each semester in Years 1 and 2.
+In Year 3 students must take at least 45 credits during the year, but they can choose from a range of taught modules and two independent study modules (a double module studied in both semesters, worth 30 credits, not compulsory).
 As an alternative to the dissertation students may opt to take the Sustained Media Project, a double module of 30 credits, which is assessed through the production of a substantial piece of creative work.
-This would typically be an art work, installation, video production or performance, supported by evidence of focused research and self-reflective practice.
-Students cannot do both ISPs (the dissertation and Sustained Media Project).
+This would typically be an art work, installation, video production, or performance, supported by evidence of focused research and self-reflective practice.